Earnie Shavers: Shavers vs Ali

 Shavers fought Muhammad Ali at Madison Square Garden on September 29, 1977.
 Coming into the bout, Shavers had a record of 54–5–1, with 52 knockouts.
 Ali nicknamed Shavers "The Acorn" because of his shaved bald head.
 The fight was shown in prime time broadcast television by NBC, which rarely did prime time fights (ABC tended to get the Ali fights) and had the judges' scoring announced after each round to help avoid any controversial decision.
 Ali's cornerman Angelo Dundee asked Baltimore matchmaker Eddie Hrica to watch the broadcast in the dressing room and signal on the scoring.
 In the second round, Shavers hurt Ali with an overhand right.
 Ali play-acted that he was seriously hurt, and Shavers hesitated.
 On the scorecard they exchanged rounds.
 Ali won the fifth decisively.

-To win the fight Ali had to survive the last three rounds.
+By the 12th round, the almost 36 year old Ali, just had to survive the last three rounds to win.
 Shavers, whose stamina was suspect before the fight, came alive in the 13th round.
 In the 14th, he battered Ali about the ring.
 Before the 15th, according to Sports Illustrated boxing writer Pat Putnam, "Ali was on very wobbly legs."

 Realizing Ali needed to last three more minutes, Dundee told him, "You don't look so good.
 You better go out and take this round."
 In a furious final round, the two men tagged each other, but Ali closed strongly, nearly dropping Shavers in the last 20 seconds.
 He won a unanimous decision.

 The next day, Garden matchmaker Teddy Brenner encouraged Ali to retire by stating the Garden would never make another offer to host an Ali fight.
 Brenner also thought that Shavers deserved the nod against Ali.
 The fight made the cover of Sports Illustrated, with "ALI'S DESPERATE HOUR" featuring a photograph of Shavers scoring with an overhand right.
 Ali's fight doctor Ferdie Pacheco also urged Ali to retire after noting the punishment Ali had absorbed against Shavers.
 Ali later said Shavers was the hardest puncher he ever faced, comparing him favorably to Joe Frazier and George Foreman.
 Ali also stated that "Earnie hit me so hard, it shook my kinfolk back in Africa" - a quip Ali had previously used to describe other hard-hitting opponents.

-Shavers vs Holmes I
+Shavers vs Holmes

 Shavers, being the No.3 WBC contender, then fought No. 4 WBC contender Larry Holmes at Caesars Palace for an elimination bout for the WBC world heavyweight title, the winner to face WBC heavyweight champion Ken Norton.
 The fight happened at Paradise, Nevada on March 25, 1978.
-Holmes won by a 12 round unanimous decision.
+Holmes won by a 12-round unanimous decision.